 LEMON PUDDING COBBLER

-A refreshing, tangy lemon cobbler made with a lemon pudding mix and lemon zest topped with whip cream.
+A refreshing, tangy lemon cobbler made with a lemon pudding and lemon zest topped with cool whip.

 It’s funny I never used to eat lemon desserts much…..I’m not sure why.
 Now I realize what I have been missing out on all these years!

-You will be surprised how easy this cobbler is!
-It’s a simple homemade cake recipe made with a box of lemon pudding and lemon zest.
+You will be surprised how easy this cobbler is.
+It’s a simple homemade cake recipe and a boxed lemon pudding mix.

 - 1 cup granulated sugar, divided